Adolph Samelson: Biography

-Samelson was born to Jewish parents at Berlin on 6 September 1817.
-He was educated at the Berlin Gymnasium, the Winterhaus, and the Berlin Friedrich-Wilhelm Gymnasium, and finally at the university of Berlin, where he graduated M.D. in 1840.
+Samelson was born to Jewish parents at Berlin, Germany, on 6 September 1817.
+He was educated at the Berlin Gymnasium, the Winterhaus, and the Berlin Friedrich-Wilhelm Gymnasium, and later at the university of Berlin, where he earned his M.D. in 1840.
 In the following year, he began to practice at Zehdenick in Brandenburg, where he played some part in politics as a staunch liberal, and became a member of the town council and the electoral colleges for the Prussian national assembly and the German reichstag.
 He was instrumental in the foundation of a friendly burial society and a co-operative loan society, and was an active contributor to ‘Die Neue Zeit,’ a local liberal newspaper which was started in 1849.
 For an article on the Dresden insurrection and the mode in which it was suppressed by the Prussian soldiers he was imprisoned for six months and deprived of his civil rights.
 After his release he resumed his professional duties at Zehdenick, but they were terminated by the withdrawal of his license to practice medicine.
 He afterwards went to Berlin, took up the study of diseases of the eye, and became the pupil and friend of Dr. von Graefe.
 The authorities eventually forced him to leave the country, and he went to Paris, with the intention of entering the medical service of the French army in the Crimea.
 He, however, fell ill during a cholera epidemic, and spent some time in Holland and Belgium.
 But he was prevented by official difficulties from following his profession there.